Govt. MAM PG College, Jammu: College Description

 The College has Twenty separate departments including BBA and BCA functioning and One PG Mathematics Dept. A beautiful dome at the top of main building adds a feather to the beautification of the institution.
 The back of the main building has a separate canteen for the students.
-The Earth Sciences block has two departments – Geography and Geology, having separate and well equipped laboratories.
+The Earth Sciences block has two departments – Geography and Geology, having separate laboratories.
 The science block has three departments of Physics, Chemistry and Electronics.
-All these departments have separate well equipped laboratories with modern hi-tech facilities and well furnished class rooms.
-The college has a separate hall for indoor activities with the seating capacity of 300 and very soon a big auditorium with all the modern facilities will add grandeur.
+All these departments have separate laboratories and class rooms.
+The college has a separate hall for indoor activities with the seating capacity of 300 and very soon a big auditorium.
 The Principal, the administrative head of the institute has his office in a separate building known as the Administrative Block.
 The block has IQAC and offices for support staff of the college.
 This block is situated on the left side of the main building.
 The butterfly shaped college library has at present a collection of about 60,000 books.
 There is a reading room attached to the college library.
 About 100 different magazines, newspapers and journals are subscribed by the college.
 The college library is very well equipped with the facilities like Xerox copier, internet facility available for the convenience of the students.
 Besides, the services of N.S.S. volunteers are also utilized for inculcating the habit of cleanliness amongst the students.
 The college functions to impart education to a maximum number of students.

-The college also acts up as an IGNOU study Center with more than 1200 students on roll for various correspondence courses like Bachelor preparatory programme, B.A., B.Com. and BSc, Certificate programme in laboratory techniques, Certificate programme in the teaching of primary school mathematics.
+The college also acts up as an IGNOU study Eye with more than 1200 students on roll for various commensurateness courses like Bachelor preparatory programme, B.A., B.Com. and BSc, Certificate programme in laboratory techniques, Certificate programme in the teaching of primary school mathematics.

 College offers about 27 different subjects and 47 different combinations at the under graduate level provides a host of amenities like common room for girl students.